ClementNerma/Rave/docs/master.md

 val constant: int; // ERROR
 ```

-Always prefer writing a constant than a mutable ; this will prevent accidentally modifying its content.
+Always prefer writing a constant to a mutable ; this will prevent accidentally modifying its content.
 Plus, in some languages like JavaScript, it makes the program a bit faster.

 ### Plain constants